 which in this case was 150 sets.

-This is my donkeycar which was built using a standard 1/16th RC car (Exceed RC Blaze), a raspberry pi 3b+,
+This is my donkeycar which was built using a standard 1/16th RC car (Exceed RC Blaze), a raspberry pi 3b+, and a donkeycar kit which contained the servo driver, camera, and 3D printed parts.
+After collecting data from the camera, Keras was utilized to create a self-driving model and traffic sign classification.

 Above are videos of the car in autopilot mode (left) and what the car saw through the RPI camera (right).